kaochen/KingsAndShips/README.md

 ```

  * Drag & drop Tower or Turbines on to the map.
+ * Roll the mouse wheel to zoom in or to zoom out
  * Push "n" to send next wave.
  * Push "l" to load the next level.
  * Push "r" to reset level.